annesiaf/annesiaf/README.md

 - 🥂 Go out for a drink and watch series based on a true story
 - 🧑‍💻 And for me is really important being part of the tech industry </br>

-😄 The people tell me #annerecomienda because I always have a cool piece of information as a recommendation. </br>
+😄 The people tell me #annerecomienda because I always have a cool piece of information as a recommendation </br>

 Find me around the web 😎:
 - 💼 Connecting and sharing professional updates at Slack, Discord or Social Media